Bullet Cluster

 The Bullet Cluster (1E 0657-56) consists of two colliding clusters of galaxies.
 Strictly speaking, the name Bullet Cluster refers to the smaller subcluster, moving away from the larger one.
 It is at a comoving radial distance of 1.141 Gpc.

-Gravitational lensing studies of the Bullet Cluster are claimed to provide the best evidence to date for the existence of dark matter.
+The object is of a particular note for astrophysicists, because gravitational lensing studies of the Bullet Cluster are claimed to provide strong evidence for the existence of dark matter.

 Observations of other galaxy cluster collisions, such as MACS J0025.4-1222, similarly support the existence of dark matter.

 Overview

 The major components of the cluster pair—stars, gas and the putative dark matter—behave differently during collision, allowing them to be studied separately.
 The stars of the galaxies, observable in visible light, were not greatly affected by the collision, and most passed right through, gravitationally slowed but not otherwise altered.
 The hot gas of the two colliding components, seen in X-rays, represents most of the baryonic, or "ordinary", matter in the cluster pair.
-The gases of the Intracluster medium interact electromagnetically, causing the gases of both clusters to slow much more than the stars.

-The third component, the dark matter, was detected indirectly by the gravitational lensing of background objects.
-In theories without dark matter, such as Modified Newtonian dynamics (MOND), the lensing would be expected to follow the baryonic matter; i.e. the X-ray gas.
-However, the lensing is strongest in two separated regions near (possibly coincident with) the visible galaxies.
-This provides support for the idea that most of the gravitation in the cluster pair is in the form of two regions of dark matter, which bypassed the gas regions during the collision.
-This accords with predictions of dark matter as only gravitationally interacting, other than weakly interacting.
+The gases of the intracluster medium interact electromagnetically, causing the gases of both clusters to slow much more than the stars.
+The third component, the dark matter, was detected indirectly by the gravitational lensing of background objects, as calculated using the best available theory of gravity in general relativity.
+This provides support for the idea that most of the gravitation in the cluster pair is in the form of two regions of collisionless dark matter, which bypassed the gas regions during the collision.

 The Bullet Cluster is one of the hottest-known clusters of galaxies.
 It provides an observable constraint for cosmological models, which may diverge at temperatures beyond their predicted critical cluster temperature.
 Observed from Earth, the subcluster passed through the cluster center 150 million years ago, creating a "bow-shaped shock wave located near the right side of the cluster" formed as "70 million kelvin gas in the sub-cluster plowed through 100 million kelvin gas in the main cluster at a speed of about nearly 10 million km/h (6 million miles per hour)".
 The bow shock radiation output is equivalent to the energy of 10 typical quasars.

-Significance to dark matter

-The Bullet Cluster provides the best current evidence for the nature of dark matter and provides "evidence against some of the more popular versions of Modified Newtonian dynamics (MOND)" as applied to large galactic clusters.
-At a statistical significance of 8, it was found that the spatial offset of the center of the total mass from the center of the baryonic mass peaks cannot be explained with an alteration of the gravitational force law alone.